Careers at Trojan Safety

 H2S Safety Supervisor

-The primary role of a H2S Safety Supervisor is to ensure crews safety while the threat of H2S gas is present or likely to be present.
-The H2S Safety Supervisor's
+The primary role of a field H2S Safety Supervisor is to ensure the crew's safety while the threat of H2S gas is present or likely to be present.
+The H2S

-main tool is their airtrailer, which contains compressed breathing air, and equipment to protect against the gas.
-H2S Safety Supervisors ensure crews
+Safety Supervisor's main tool is their airtrailer, which contains compressed breathing air, and equipment to protect against the gas.
+H2S Safety Supervisors

-have adequate training on breathing air equipment, set up electronic monitoring equipment, set up emergency rescue plans, provide back up to crews
+ensure crews have adequate training on breathing air equipment, set up electronic monitoring equipment, set up emergency rescue plans, provide back

 The primary role of an Industrial Firefighter is to provide onsite protection for crews and equipment while conducting high-risk operations with hydrocarbons.
 The Firefighters travel in teams of two, sometimes three, allowing one to control the pump while the other suppresses the fire with foam and water.